garylirocks/quickrefs/azure-compute.markdown

 ![Static Web Apps overview](images/azure_static-web-apps-overview.png)

-When you create a Static Web App, GitHUb Actions or Azure DevOps workflow is added in the app's source code repository.
+When you create a Static Web App, GitHub Actions or Azure DevOps workflow is added in the app's source code repository.
 It watches a chosen branch, everytime you push commits or create pull requests into the branch, the workflow builds and deploys your app and its API to Azure.

 - Globally distributed web hosting
 - Integrated API support by Azure Functions (the `/api` route points to it)